-Our database provides information on various supervisory practices that are used to monitor and control bank behaviour.
-This information shows whether the supervisory authorities can take specific actions to prevent and correct problems.
-In seventyfour countries the authorities can supersede shareholder rights and declare a bank insolvent, whereas in the other twentyseven they cannot.
-Also, in forty-nine countries there are predetermined levels of solvency determination that force automatic actions, such as intervention, whereas in fifty-five countries there are Furthermore, in twenty-nine countries supervisors cannot meet with external auditors to discuss their reports without bank approval and in forty-two countries auditors are not legally required to report any misconduct by managers and directors reorganization.
+Our database provides information on various supervisory practices that are used to monitor and control bank behavior.
+This information tells whether the supervisory authorities can take specific actions to prevent and correct problems.
+In seventy-four countries the authorities can supersede shareholder rights and declare a bank insolvent, whereas in the other twenty-seven they cannot.
+Also, in forty-nine countries there are predetermined levels of solvency determination that force automatic actions, such as intervention, whereas in fifty-five countries there are not.
+Furthermore, in twenty-nine countries supervisors cannot meet with external auditors to discuss their reports without bank approval and in forty-two countries auditors are not legally required to report any misconduct by managers and directors to the supervisory authorities.
+The supervisory authorities cannot suspend either the directors' decision to distribute dividends in twenty-two countries or to distribute bonuses in forty-one countries.
+In seventeen countries the supervisory authorities can forebear certain prudential regulations regarding bank restructuring and reorganization.
 Some countries, moreover, hold their supervisors legally liable for their actions, whereas others do not.
 There is a fairly even split, with forty-two countries (including Argentina and Brazil) doing so, and with fifty-six not doing so (such as the UK and US).